 Even that hardline Kraut-hater Patton was sacked for advocating a pre-emptive strike against Russia.
 Building up West Germany and saving Berlin from Soviet strangulation with the 1948 airlift became the first battles of the Cold War – even if that meant overlooking Nazi crimes and enlisting Nazi criminals in the ‘economic miracle’ of reconstruction.

 Although MacDonogh roundly condemns all the occupying powers, the British emerge with some credit.
 Apart from one Air Marshal who looted art treasures; and an MI5 interrogator nicknamed ‘Tin Eye’ Stephens who ran a private torture chamber, British hands may have been grubby, but were not deeply blood-stained.
 British squaddies preferred to purchase their sex privately with a packet of fags or a pair of nylons, rather than in the Soviet style.

 MacDonogh has written a gruelling but important book.
 This unhappy story has long been cloaked in silence since telling it suited no one.
 Not the Allies, because it placed them near the moral nadir of the Nazis; nor the Germans, because they did not wish to be accused of whitewashing Hitler by highlighting what was, by any standard, a war crime.
 Giles MacDonogh has told a very inconvenient truth.

-Posted by Ian Greenhalgh on May 8, 2017, With 4036 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on May 8, 2017, With 4113 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.